"

 Individual as a political sociological category

-The previous chapter looked at how political sociologists engage in denaturalization of everyday categories and place them in historically specific socio-political contexts.
+The previous chapter looked at how political sociologists engage in the denaturalization of everyday categories, situating them in historically specific socio-political contexts.
 In this chapter, this approach will be applied to one of the most problematic categories of social analysis, namely, the individual.

-While sociology began demarcating its field of study in the foundational works of Émile Durkheim by distinguishing itself from psychology and individualistic explanations of social phenomena, it nevertheless also made constant recourse to individualism as a modern current responsible for a number of social ailments (Durkheim 1997, 2005).
+While sociology began demarcating its field of study in the foundational works of Émile Durkheim by distinguishing itself from psychology and individualistic explanations of social phenomena, it nevertheless made constant recourse to individualism as a modern current responsible for a number of social ailments (Durkheim 1997, 2005).
 Early sociologists emphasized the power of social norms over mental processes in shaping the individual’s behavior.
-The externality of social facts to individual existence lays bare coercive character of the social, and therefore their inherently political character (Durkheim, 1982).
-Involving both formal and informal mechanisms of sanctioning (e.g., imprisonment, excommunication, shaming, banishing, and so on) social relations are permanently pregnant with potential scenes of regulation.
+The externality of social facts to individual existence lays bare the coercive character of the social and, therefore its inherently political character (Durkheim, 1982).
+Involving both formal and informal mechanisms of sanctioning—imprisonment, excommunication, shaming, banishing—social relations are permanently pregnant with potential scenes of regulation.

 Politicizing the category of individual

-Explore the ways in which social factors 1) limit and 2) enable individual freedom.
+Explore the ways in which social factors 1) enable and 2) limit individual freedom.

-- Secondly, list the number of rules, regulations, expectations and ideas that they have to reckon with.
-What forces that these social facts have on your individual?
+• Secondly, list the number of rules, regulations, expectations and ideas that they have to reckon with.
+How do these social facts constitute limiting constraints or positive forces that impinge upon your individual?

-- Thirdly, imagine scenarios whereby the individual tries to overcome their social conditions?
-Discuss whether social conditions are only limitations or can also function as potential openings.
+• Thirdly, imagine scenarios whereby the individual tries to overcome their social conditions?
+Discuss whether social conditions are only limitations or can also function as potential openings for transformation.

-The ability to claim the status of the normal and apply the stigma of the abnormality on select populations then constitutes the goal of ongoing political dramas based on social performances (Goffman, 1959, 1963; Foucault, 2003).
-Yet, collapsing abstract determination of social facts with its concrete manifestation in typical institutions of its time such as state, family, trends and conventions, early sociologists operated with conservative assumptions that reinforced normality of inherited social formations.
-More than a century ago, one of the founding figures of modern philosophy of individual experience, Immanuel Kant, refuted this bias towards past as a constitutive erasure of human freedom, which he saw as the condition of possibility of truly moral action (Kant, 1781/2009, p.
+The ability to claim the status of the normal and impose the stigma of the abnormality on select populations then constitutes the goal of ongoing political dramas based on social performances (Goffman, 1959, 1963; Foucault, 2003).
+Yet early sociologists collapsed abstract determinations of social facts with their concrete manifestations in the typical institutions of their time—state, family, trends, and conventions—operating with conservative assumptions that reinforced the normality of inherited social formations.
+More than a century before the academic foundation of sociology, one of the founding figures of the modern philosophy of individual experience, Immanuel Kant, refuted this bias towards the past as a constitutive erasure of human freedom, which he saw as the condition of possibility of truly moral action (Kant, 1781/2009, p.
 398).
-In opposition to its glorification as the ground that allows emancipation of human freedom and rationality from its enchainment to social conventions and dogmas solidified by communal forces of sanctioning, Durkheim diagnosed an extreme form individualism, namely, atomism the progenitor of modern experience of alienation and anomie that proliferates in the absence of social bonds kept through recurrent social rituals.
+In opposition to the glorification of the individual as the ground that allows the emancipation of human freedom and rationality from its enchainment to social conventions and dogmas solidified by communal forces of sanctioning, Durkheim diagnosed an extreme form individualism—namely, atomism—as the progenitor of the modern experience of alienation and anomie that proliferates in the absence of social bonds maintained through recurrent social rituals.

-Thus, while being rejected as a unit of analysis to ground sociological method, the individual played a significant role in the formation of sociological discourse and its political reading of the modern condition.
+Thus, while being rejected as a unit of analysis to ground sociological method, the figure of the individual played a significant role in the formation of sociological discourse and its political reading of the modern condition.
 The problematic of the individual demonstrates how political sociology weaves together a trans-disciplinary field.
-Inhabiting this problematic zone, the figure of individual provides a fertile ground to introduce major themes of political sociology and its critical attitude that underpins its work of denaturalizing givens of social experience.
+Inhabiting this problematic zone, the figure of the individual provides a fertile ground to introduce major themes of political sociology and its critical attitude that underpins its work of denaturalizing the givens of social experience.

 Critique of the individual